OPEN LANDS & TRAILS

-Thanks to everyone who participated in the prioritization activities to help rank Places, Programs, and Pathways for the GOCO Inspire Grant.
-See maps and posters for PLACES, PROGRAMS, and PATHWAYS or visit the Project Outdoors web page for more info.
+Thank you to everyone who participated in the planning process to help identify and prioritize Places, Programs, and Pathways to connect Loveland youth and families to the outdoors!
+Read the GOCO Inspire Planning Report here.
+See the Project Outdoors web page for more info.